ARS-SWRC/GEE-KGCC/README.md

 The path argument should be changed to the following format `users/yourusername/repo:path`.
 For example, if the two scripts are saved to user's repo called KOPPEN, the path should be `users/yourusername/KOPPEN:Koppen-Climate-MainFunc`.

+## Contributing
+Contributions are welcome!
+Submit an issue report or pull request.